-It happened on one of those excruciatingly boring excursions with my 4th-grade school class.
+It happened on one of those tedious excursions with my fourth-grade schoolmates.

 It was a very beautiful summer’s day.

-Both Ms. Donovan and my father had expressly forbidden us to venture past the tiny fence which was designed to keep sheep from grazing too close to the cliff’s edge.
-But for the umpteenth time that day, Rory hissed ‘Yankee-whore’ so close to me that the nearest of my classmates also heard.
+Both Ms. Donovan and my father had expressly forbidden us to venture past the tiny fence which kept sheep from grazing too close to the cliff’s edge.
+But for the umpteenth time that day, Rory Macpherson whispered ‘Yankee-whore’ so close to me that the nearest of my classmates also heard.

 But I was a big girl.
-I would rather cut off my right arm than tell – especially when my dad was there that day, just because he happened to be the local Highland Ranger because of some freak accident of fate.
-All of this Rory of course divined in about 5 seconds.
+I would rather cut off my right arm than tell—especially when my dad was there that day because he was the local Ranger.

-“So wha’s up?
+“So what’s up, Carrie?
 Did the lil’ Yankee-whore get some cock today?

-“I cannae heeear you: Did ye get some cock today, Car-reee?!
+“I cannae heeear ye!
+Did ye get some cock today, Car-rieee?!
+Cockcockcock … ”

 Something broke inside me.
 I couldn’t bear it if it went on.
 I had held out all winter in school, while Rory and his gang had done their best to make each day their private version of hell for me.

 So I threw myself at him.
-But he slithered aside in the last second and jumped over the small fence.
+But he slithered aside at the last second and jumped over the small fence.
 So did I.

 At 11, I hardly knew what ‘Yankee’ meant.
 I think our history teacher had mumbled something about it in his class the week before we went out to gawk at lava formations.
-Mr. McKinley was busy rambling on about the Scots who died in the US Civil War and I was busy sending small, curled-up paper-notes under the table to Siné, so I’m not 100% sure, but it was probably in his class we first heard it.
+Mr. McIntyre was busy rambling on about the Highland Clearances and who migrated when to the U.S. and I was busy sending small, curled-up paper notes under the table to Siné, so I’m not 100% sure, but it was probably in his class when we first heard it.

-I have since found out that the word ‘Yankee’ possibly derives from a word the Cherokee Indians had for white people – eankee – which means ‘coward’.
+I have since found out that the word ‘Yankee’ possibly derives from a word the Cherokee Indians had for white people—eankee—which means ‘coward’.
 But no one knows for sure.
-During the US Civil War, it had become a derogatory term for people from the Union (no matter their ethnic origin, as Mr. McKinley also stressed so passionately).
+During the US Civil War, it had become a derogatory term for people from the Union (no matter their ethnic origin, as Mr. McIntyre also stressed so passionately).
 Since then it just became derogatory slang for all people from the US of A.

 So it didn’t make an awful lot of sense.
-But according to the devil logic of children who molest other children, it probably just had to hurt enough?
+But according to the devil’s logic of children who molest other children, it probably just had to hurt enough.